Right at the start, it might be worth stating what team coaching is not. It is not:

 2 – Team coaching asks powerful questions

 Team coaching develops teams to the point where they coach themselves.
-As the team comes to understand that finding solid answers is a waste of time and energy, they instead make sure they are asking the right questions for what a shifting context is.
+As the team comes to understand that finding solid answers is a waste of time and energy, they instead make sure they are asking the right questions about what a shifting context is.

 Are we a team or are we a group?